googleapis/langchain-google-alloydb-pg-python/DEVELOPER.md

     pytest
     ```

+Notes:

+* Tests for private IP can not be run locally

 ### AlloyDB Omni Testing
 The `ScaNN` index is an AlloyDB Omni preview and is not available on Cloud AlloyDB.
 To test for the `ScaNN` index integration, an AlloyDB Omni instance is set up and run on a GCE VM instance.
 The Omni instance is listening on input traffic on the private IP address of the VM.
 Integration tests related to the `ScaNN` index are only run against this Omni instance, while all other index tests are run against the Cloud AlloyDB testing instance.